JonathanMonroeU/Jogo-Mate-o-Drag-o/README.md

 Método | Objetivo
 -------| --------
-`inserePersonagem` | `Coloca os dados para inserção do personagem no vetor pecaPosition.` `removePersonagem` | `Retira os dados de inserção do personagem no vetor pecaPosition` `setX` | `Recebe e define a posição no eixo x do tabuleiro em que se posicionará a peça.` `setY` | `Recebe e define a posição no eixo y do tabuleiro em que se posicionará a peça.` `setTipo` | `Recebe e define o tipo do personagem que será inserido no tabuleiro.`
+`inserePersonagem` | `Coloca os dados para inserção do personagem no vetor pecaPosition.` `removePersonagem` | `Retira os dados de inserção do personagem no vetor pecaPosition.` `setX` | `Recebe e define a posição no eixo x do tabuleiro em que se posicionará a peça.` `setY` | `Recebe e define a posição no eixo y do tabuleiro em que se posicionará a peça.` `setTipo` | `Recebe e define o tipo do personagem que será inserido no tabuleiro.`